 Mat is still swearing at the doorframe and what he has learned of his fate when first Rand comes through the doorframe, followed soon by Moiraine.
 The conversation that follows makes it clear that all three of them independently decided to go through it at more or less the same time.
 Moiraine is angry that anyone would have told Rand and Mat about the doorframe, but Rand staunchly tells her he read about it in a book, and Mat unconvincingly follows suit.

 So let me get this straight: everyone independently decided to visit the doorframe at roughly the same time, and none of them will tell the others what their questions were, or what answers they received.
-Of course not.
-We’ve still got nine more fucking books to fill after this one.
-Why should anyone coordinate anything?
+Nope, of course not.
+We’ve still got nine more fucking books to fill after this one, so why should anyone coordinate anything?
+Let chaos reign.

 Rand and Moiraine leave the room, abandoning Mat to contemplate his future.
 He’s going to the Aiel Waste, and he’s not happy about it.